 8327 W 3rd St., West Hollywood

-We've been fans of this impeccably curated, natural beauty boutique since its original opening in San Francisco in 2015.
-It stocks a wide range (more than 100) of non-toxic brands from around the globe, including top skincare and makeup products from de Mamiel, Ilia, Kjaer Weis, Kypris, RMS, Tammy Fender, and our very own goop by Juice Beauty.
-Each of its locations (which also include Manhattan, Brooklyn, and Chicago) boast a friendly and knowledgeable staff that will help you find healthy beauty essentials that fit your lifestyle and needs.
+We've been fans of this impeccably curated natural-beauty boutique since its original opening in San Francisco in 2015.
+It stocks a wide range of nontoxic brands from around the globe (more than a hundred), including top skin-care and makeup products from de Mamiel, Ilia, Kjaer Weis, Kypris, RMS, Tammy Fender, and our very own goop by Juice Beauty.
+Each of its locations (which also include Manhattan, Brooklyn, and Chicago) boasts a friendly and knowledgeable staff who will help you find healthy beauty essentials that fit your lifestyle and needs.
 Extra bonus: LA is one of the locations that has an exclusive Tata Harper spa in its space.

 8441 Melrose Pl., West Hollywood

 Just in time for your next holiday getaway: everyone's favorite vacation brand Cult Gaia is setting up a temporary shop on Melrose Place, counting Alfred Tea and Moon Juice as its neighbors.
 From now through December 31st, not only will the Instagram-ready bamboo Ark Bags (now, in colors like lapis blue and multi) be on offer, but there's also a selection of packable, easy dresses, tortoise hoop earrings, and silk turbans.
 They've also teamed up with Assouline on a wall of vacation-themed coffee table books available to flip through, and perhaps inspire your next escape.

 Everything here is reliably excellent, and on-trend without being slavish.
 Many of the labels are Parisian—Carven, Iro, Isabel Marant—mixed in with a spot-on roster of denim from brands like Mother and Genetic Denim.
 Now, there are locations in NYC, Miami, and the newest one in Pacific Heights.